Chuck Baldwin: Individual liberties

 Baldwin had already begun promoting militia movements on his radio show as early as 1995.
 He says that in his opinion, people like Morris Dees, head of the Southern Poverty Law Center, try to "pander the market of fear, trying to convince everybody that anyone with a gun, any person who wants to own a gun, and anyone who would consider themselves part of a citizen militia is a threat to our government and to our society".
 He takes a critical view of the federal government's handling of Randy Weaver, the Branch Davidians, and Hutaree.

 Baldwin firmly opposes abortion (which he sees as "murder" and "America's national Holocaust") and Roe v.
 Wade.
 He favors Ron Paul's Sanctity of Life Act and says his presidency would end abortion.
 He opposes female military combat service, saying in 2010 it "does not serve the interests of combat effectiveness.
 Neither does it serve the interests of family and child rearing."
 He also opposes mixed service, and homosexual service.

-Personal interests
+Recognition

-In his spare time, Baldwin enjoys hunting, recreational fishing, and watching the Green Bay Packers.
-Among his favorite movies are The Passion of the Christ and Gods and Generals, stating that the latter "has the power to change the hearts of millions of people who disdain the Old Confederacy, who misunderstand Southern slavery, and who hold Christianity in contempt".
+Baldwin has received two honorary doctor of divinity degrees, from Christian Bible College and from Trinity Baptist College in Jacksonville, Florida.